clewisdavis/The-Joy-of-React/course-notes.md

 ### Case sensitive tags

-- HTML is a case insensitive langauge.
+- HTML is a case insensitive language.
 Many years ago, it was common to write HTML in all uppercase.

 ```HTML
 <MAIN>